Vadi/opensymphony-webwork-backup/src/etc/README.txt

 - webwork-nostatic-<version>.jar: containing only WebWork without the static content
 - webwork-static-<version>.zip: containing the required WebWork static dependencies

-The webwork-static-<version>.jar content must be included in the war distribution under webwork directory, or a directory mapped to the URL <context_path>/webwork.
+The webwork-static-<version>.zip content must be included in the war distribution under webwork directory, or a directory mapped to the URL <context_path>/webwork.
 You must also set in your webapp webwork.properties the webwork.serve.static property to false.